Honored to be recognized with a Communicator Award of Distinction and with a Charlie Award by the Florida Magazine Association.

 Planning, Preparation and Staying Informed are Keys to Hurricane Safety

-Whether you are new to Central Florida or just want to brush up on your hurricane readiness basics, Horizon West Happenings is here for you with important information and valuable resources.
+Whether you are new to Central Florida or just want to brush up on your hurricane readiness basics, Horizon West Magazine is here for you with important information and valuable storm preparation resources.
 Bookmark this page for reference if, and when, hurricane resources are needed.

 Hurricanes are a concern for all Floridians, but advanced planning and preparation can help reduce your risks and your worries about protecting your family and property.
 The keys to hurricane safety are planning, preparation and staying informed